Lotte Giants: Origins

-The Lotte Giants were founded as an amateur baseball team of the Korea Baseball Association in Seoul, South Korea, on 6 May 1975.
-On 22 February 1982, the Giants became professional and moved to Busan, the second-largest city in South Korea.
+The Lotte Giants were founded by Lotte Confectionery on 6 May 1975 as an amateur baseball team of the Korea Baseball Association, and were based in Seoul.
+In February 1982, the Giants became professional and moved to Busan, where they remain to this day.

 1980s

 The Lotte Giants made their KBO League debut against the Haitai Tigers at Gudeok Baseball Stadium on 28 March 1982.
 They defeated the Tigers 14–2, but finished the year in fifth place out of six teams with a .388 winning percentage.
 Choi Dong-won, Ryu Du-yeol and Sim Jae-won of the South Korea national baseball team postponed joining the Giants to play for the country in the 1982 Amateur World Series, held in Seoul.

 In 1984, the Giants won their first Korean Series title in the third season after the KBO League was launched.
 They beat the Samsung Lions 4–3 in the Korean Series.
 They were led by Choi Dong-won, one of the most dominant pitchers in the Korea Professional Baseball league, who finished the 1984 season with 27 wins, 223 strikeouts, and a 2.40 ERA and won the regular season MVP Award.
 In the 1984 Korean Series, he appeared in five out of seven games, had a 4–1 record (one shutout, three complete games, and one five-inning relief appearance), and pitched 40 innings in ten days.

-The Giants made one of the biggest trades in KBO League history after the 1988 season when they sent their star pitcher Choi Dong-won and Kim Yong-chul to the Samsung Lions, and received hitter Jang Hyo-jo and pitcher Kim Si-kin.
+The Giants made one of the biggest trades in KBO League history after the 1988 season when they sent their star pitcher Choi Dong-won and Kim Yong-chul to the Samsung Lions, and received hitter Jang Hyo-jo and pitcher Kim Si-jin.